Skip to the main content

 Alicia Solow-Niederman is an associate professor of law at The George Washington University Law School.
 Her research focuses on how to regulate emerging technologies, such as artificial intelligence, in a way that reckons with social, economic, and political power.
 With an emphasis on algorithmic accountability, data governance, and information privacy, Professor Solow-Niederman explores how digital technologies can both challenge longstanding regulatory approaches and expose underlying legal values.

-Professor Solow-Niederman teaches or has taught courses in information privacy, technology and law, legislation and regulation, and torts.
+Professor Solow-Niederman teaches or has taught courses in information privacy, AI law and policy, technology and law, legislation and regulation, and torts.
 In her free time, she enjoys distance running, crossword puzzles, and ice cream.

 Publications